-Students have until the end of the Spring term of the year after the year of admission into the nursing program to complete BIO 1030, BIO 1040 and CHM 1080 with a C or higher, complete PSY 1010 and SOC 1010, and to maintain a GPA of 2.75 or higher; this is required for all nursing students to continue on in the program.
-Students may not register for NUR or HLT courses if the prerequisites for the course have not been met.
+Students have until the end of the Spring term in the same year they were accepted into the nursing program to successfully complete BIO 1030, BIO 1040, and CHM 1080 with a grade of C or higher.
+As well they must successfully complete PSY 1010 and SOC 1010, and have a GPA of 2.75 or higher.
+These requirements apply to all nursing students in order to continue in the Nursing Program.
+Students may only register for NUR or HLT courses if all prerequisites for the course(s) have been met.